technomancy/menelaus/README.md

 * Combo keys (a single keystroke can send a modifier and a non-modifier)
 * Bind arbitrary Microscheme functions to a key
 * ~300 lines of code
+* Qwerty and Dvorak layouts; easy to add more

 ## Usage

 Install [microscheme](https://github.com/ryansuchocki/microscheme/)
 from source; place `microscheme` executable on your `$PATH`.
-Version 823c5d9 from February 2020 is known to work.
+Version 3bc5611 from March 2020 is known to work.

 Requires [avrdude](https://www.nongnu.org/avrdude/) for uploading to the controller on the keyboard; install with your package manager